VezertVezert

 One technique that works well here is card sorting.
 Write each potential page or content piece on a card, then ask five to ten people from your target audience to group them into categories that make sense.
 The patterns that emerge are often very different from what internal teams assume, and they'll save you from building a structure that only makes sense to people who already work at your company.

-This step is tedious, but it prevents two expensive problems.
-First, it stops you from accidentally orphaning pages that still drive traffic or conversions.
-Second, it exposes redundancies — you might discover three separate pages about the same topic, each cannibalising the others in search results.
+This step prevents two expensive problems.
+First, it stops you from orphaning pages that still drive traffic or conversions.
+Second, it exposes redundancies — you might discover three pages about the same topic, each cannibalising the others in search results.
+Our website audit guide covers the full audit methodology.

 For each page, ask:

 • Does it get traffic?
 Check Google Analytics or Search Console.
-If a page hasn't received a single visit in six months, question whether it needs to exist.
+If a page hasn't received a visit in six months, question whether it should exist.

 • Does it serve a user journey?
-If a page doesn't map to any of the journeys you defined in Step 1, it's structural dead weight.
+If it doesn't map to the journeys from Step 1, it's structural dead weight.

 • Is the content still accurate?
-Outdated information damages credibility and trust.
+Outdated information damages trust.

 • Can it be merged?
-Two thin pages about closely related topics almost always perform better as one comprehensive page.
+Two thin pages on related topics almost always perform better as one comprehensive page.

-If you're building a brand-new site, you don't have legacy content to audit — but you still need a content plan.
-List every page you intend to create, assign each one to a user journey and a position in your hierarchy, and confirm that you actually have (or can produce) the content to fill it.
+If you're building a new site, list every intended page, assign each to a user journey and hierarchy position, and confirm you can produce the content for it.
 Empty placeholder pages are worse than no pages at all.

 Step 3 — Build Your Visual Sitemap

-With your goals defined, user journeys mapped, and content inventoried, you're ready to build a visual sitemap.
-This is where the abstract thinking becomes concrete.
+With your goals defined, user journeys mapped, and content inventoried, you're ready to build a visual sitemap — this is where abstract website structure planning becomes concrete.

-A visual sitemap is a diagram that shows every page on your site and how they connect through navigation and links.
-Unlike an XML sitemap (which is a machine-readable file for search engines), a visual sitemap is a planning tool for humans.
+A visual sitemap diagrams every page on your site and how they connect through navigation and links.
+Unlike an XML sitemap (which is machine-readable), a visual sitemap is a planning tool for humans.
 It gives you a bird's-eye view of the entire site so you can spot problems before they're built into production code.

-Start with your homepage at the top.
-Below it, place your primary navigation categories — these are the pages that will appear in your main menu.
+Start with your homepage at the top, then place your primary navigation categories — the pages that will appear in your main menu.
 For a typical corporate website, this might look like:

 • Home